armankhondker/awesome-ai-ml-resources/learning-paths.md

 5. Continuous improvement

 Remember:
-- Follow the time splits strictly
+- Use time splits as guidelines, adjust as needed
 - Focus on understanding fundamentals
 - Build practical projects
 - Engage with the community
 - Document your journey
+- Adapt the path to your needs and goals